 This section clarifies the research question or objective and sets the stage for the subsequent description of the study.
 It should succinctly state what the study aimed to investigate or achieve, providing the context necessary for understanding the research's relevance and scope.

 The methodology part summarizes the paper's own research design, data collection, and analysis methods.
 It should give enough detail to understand how the study was conducted but remain concise.
-This component is crucial for readers who wish to assess the study's methodological approach and quality criteria such as validity, reliability, and generalizability.
+This component informs readers who wish to assess the study's methodological approach and quality criteria such as validity, reliability, and generalizability.

 This part of the abstract presents the main findings or outcomes of the research.
 It should highlight key results, data points, or trends identified through the study without delving into exhaustive detail.
 The aim is to provide a clear snapshot of what the research uncovered.